Tohu Hiranga Awards

 The Paraire Huata Recognition Award provides funds for an annual hui to recognise ‘Māori ways of learning’, and to acknowledge Māori practice rather than an award for an individual.

-The award provides the opportunity for Māori to facilitate local wānanga, to share and raise the standards of practice regarding Māori models of practice.
+This award provides the opportunity for Māori to facilitate local wānanga, to share and raise the standards of practice regarding Māori models of practice.

 Māori Health Workforce